stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 * change management
 * training planning and delivery

-Configuring and programming the CRM has become a commodity service that you can offshore.
-Clients are paying huge onshore implementation $/day for this work, and many implementations fail because those firms don't have the consulting skills listed above.
+Configuring and programming the CRM has become a commodity service that you can offshore, or price compete onshore.
+Unfortunately, clients continue to pay huge onshore implementation $/day for this work, and most implementations fail because those firms don't have the consulting skills listed above.

-You can join the dots on where to take that.
+You can join the dots on where to take this opportunity.

-business strategy, mapping the operating and org models, thinking through how these may change

 ### 2 - pick _industry specific tech_ that is hard to learn